 To try things out, let’s see how hard it would be to use this to condense 45 years of daily coffee prices.
 Coffee is one of the most volatile commodities you can trade, and there has been some significant ups and downs over the years.
 The data is kindly provided by MacroTrends and a graph can be seen below.

 Condensing that will be much harder than the SNMP data, which is tremendously less volatile.
-Backing up a bit, the data in the graph is stored in a Microsoft SQL Server database.
+Backing up a bit, the data in the graph is protected by services like the Venyu Managed Hosting service.
 The table holding the data is structured as follows:

 create table #timeseries ( Classification char(2), Timepoint date, Measure money, primary key ( Classification, Timepoint desc ) );